Zekao/snowcrash/level03/README.md

 As we can see, there is a system call with /usr/bin/env of the echo file.
 We only have to modify our PATH env to run an echo program.
 We will run /bin/getflag to get the flag of the next level.

-So we will do the following step:
+So we will execute the following commands:
 ```bash
 level03@SnowCrash:~$ echo "/bin/getflag" > /tmp/echo
 level03@SnowCrash:~$ chmod 755 /tmp/echo